Imayowadavid/Superstore-Transactions-Analysis-/README.md

 ***
 **Introduction**
 - This project focuses on using Microsoft PowerBI to conduct sale analysis for a fictional store named " MIAMI Superstore".
-The primary goal is to analyze  the data and extract valuable insights in order to address essential questions that will enable the store to make informed decisions that's data-driven.
+The primary goal is to analyze  the data and extract valuable insights in order to address essential questions that will enable the store management team to make informed decisions that's data-driven.
 -
   ~Disclaimer~: Please note that the dataset used is a sample dataset and report generated in this context are purely fictional and do not represent any specific company ,country or institution.
-They have been solely created for the purpose of demonstrating my problem solving skill with a Business intelligence Tool & capabilities of PowerBI .
+They have been solely created for the purpose of demonstrating my problem solving skill with a Business intelligence Tool(visuals/chart ,DAX knowledge implementation) & capabilities of PowerBI .
 - MIAMI store is a fictional store that sells three(3) categories of products:Technology, Furniture and office supplies.
+***
 **Problem Statement**
 ***
-1. To identify the Profit margin over the past 5 years(2014-2017) 2.To identify how sales and profit trended on monthly and yearly basis 3.The products sub-category that's most profitable and least profitable 4.To examine the Top 5 and Bottom 5 product performance
+1. To identify the Profit margin over the past 5 years(2014-2017)
+2. To identify how sales and profit trended on monthly and yearly basis
+3. To identify the product sub-category that's most profitable and least profitable
+4. To examine the Top 5 and Bottom 5 product performance
 5. Total Sales revenue and Profit generated
 6. The total cost incurred for goods / Products availability without the operating expenses
 7. The Profit by segment ,category and Region.
 ***
 **Skills Demonstrated**
 ***
-       1. Data preparation, transformation using Microsoft excel and Power Query Editor (PowerBI)
+- Data preparation, transformation using Microsoft excel and Power Query Editor (PowerBI)
-       2. Data modelling
+- Data modelling
-       3. DAX
+- DAX
-       4. Quick measures
+- Quick measures
-       5  connecting Slicers with the report
+- connecting Slicers with the report
-       6. Ribbon chart
+- Ribbon chart
-       7. Hyperlinks
+- Hyperlinks
-       8. Tooltips
+- Tooltips
-       9. Filters
+- Filters
-       10. creating a Calendar Table.
+- creating a Calendar Table.
+***
 **Data sourcing**
 ***
  The sample Superstore dataset was gotten from Data.World.
-***

 **Data Transformation**
 ***
-1.The dataset( Transaction Table) was transformed using Power Query Editor (PowerBI) 2.Three(3) Dimension Tables(Customer, Location ,Product) were formed from the Transaction Table and all the categorized tables were grouped according to related data concept
+1. The dataset( Transaction Table) was transformed using Power Query Editor (PowerBI)
+2. Three(3) Dimension Tables(Customer, Location ,Product) were formed from the Transaction Table and all the categorized tables were grouped according to related data concept
-2. Fact able ( Transaction Table ) was renamed SALESFact
+3. Fact able ( Transaction Table ) was renamed SALESFact
 3. Duplicates were removed from the Dimension Tables .

 ![](1a.png)